-The impacts that climate change could have on international trade are significant and threatening.
-It can "affect the pattern and volume of international trade flows..., increase the vulnerability of the supply, transport and distribution chains upon which international trade depends" (Tamiotti et al. 2009, xiii) and encourage barriers to trade.
+The impacts that climate change could have on international trade are significant.
+It can "affect the pattern and volume of international trade flows... increase the vulnerability of the supply, transport and distribution chains upon which international trade depends" (Tamiotti et al. 2009, xiii) and encourage barriers to trade.
 This section will examine these factors as well as their potential and real impacts on international trade.
-Additionally, the threat to Canadian trade security in particular will be addressed in some detail, especially regarding the trade barriers that exist, and may emerge in Canada's trade relationship with the United States of America.
+Additionally, the threat to Canadian trade security in particular will be explored in some detail, especially with regard to the current and potential trade barriers that exist in Canada's trade relationship with the United States of America.